iraklis-k/datasciencecoursera/getDataProject/README.md

 The code can be found on my [coursera data science](https://github.com/iraklis-k/datasciencecoursera) github repository, under the gettingDataProject directory.
 The tip of the master  branch can be found at:

     https://github.com/iraklis-k/datasciencecoursera/tree/master/getDataProject

+There are four files that make up this assignment:

+1. The code file, `run_analysis.R`;
+1. The output dataset, `dset.txt`;
+1. The code book, `CodeBook.md`; and
+1. This README file.